ethankennerly/ludumdare-43/performance.md

 1. [x] Pool boards.
 1. [x] Pool games.
 1. [x] `DISABLE_GROUP_POINTS` hypothesizes next hotspots.
-1. [ ] Flyweight board data structure.
+1. [x] Store in super ko previous board state and move that will be made.
-1. [ ] With each move, modify only necessary data.
+1. [ ] Do not calculate captures for legal moves.
-1. [ ] Localize memory access.
+1. [ ] When making a move from AI, assume legal.
 1. [ ] Liberties mask per group.
-1. [ ] Store in super ko previous board state and move that will be made.
-1. [ ] Do not calculate captures for legal moves.
-1. [ ] When making a move, take immediately.
 1. [ ] Query has liberty before suicide.
 1. [ ] Super ko: Preallocate fixed length data, circular array of bitmasks.
 1. [ ] Groups: Preallocate fixed length data.
 1. [ ] Precompute bitmask of move.
 1. [x] Bitmask 5x5 board into 25 bits of a 32-bit integer.
 Masks: Black, White.
 1. [ ] Static: Komi, board size.
+1. [ ] Flyweight board data structure.
+1. [ ] With each move, modify only necessary data.
+1. [ ] Localize memory access.
 1. [ ] When no legal move, cache loss for that player.
-Do not calc territory. if komi, other player keeps playing.
+Do not calc territory. if komi, other player keeps playing. captures modifies local komi delta. black wins ties.
 1. [ ] Legal moves: modifies board with minimal data copying.
 1. [ ] Legal moves as mask.
 1. [ ] captures as bitmask.